Review of Pecan Park Riverside RV Park in San Marcos

-Pecan Park Riverside RV Park is 2.5 miles from San Marcos and IH 35 and is nestled in the pecan trees on 19 acres with access to the San Marcos River.
+If you plan to visit San Marcos or just looking for a relaxing place to camp, then you should consider Pecan Park Riverside RV Park.
+The Park is 2.5 miles from San Marcos and IH 35 and is nestled in the pecan trees on 24 acres with easy access to the San Marcos River.
 This is a quiet and peaceful campground that offers a lot of amenities.
-Visit their site and check out their pictures and the virtual tour of the campground.

 This park is owned by the Jim and his son David Rowley two of the nicest and friendliest people you can ever expect to meet and they are dedicated to making sure that your visit at Pecan Park is enjoyable and memorable.
-They have recently made a number of improvements to Pecan Park, with lots more to come.
+Their park is clean and well maintained, the roads are paved, the sites are level, and huge mature pecan trees provide plenty of shade.

 One of the advantages of Pecan Park is all the other amenities and things to do in the Park, some of which include:

 Pecan Park provides easy access to the San Marcos River which is one of the most scenic and popular recreational rivers in Texas.
 The crystal clear San Marcos River is excellent for swimming, snorkeling, scuba diving, tubing, canoeing, kayaking, or fishing.
-There are plans to improve the trail along the river, add better access to the water, build a dock , and other improvements.
-You can rent canoes or kayaks from TG Canoe Livery which is on the property.
+You can rent canoes or kayaks from TG Canoe Livery which is across the street from the office.

 We love the San Marcos river and all it has to offer, which means we'll spend most of the day tubing, swimming, and enjoying the river.
 Pecan Park offers Tube Rentals and you can float the San Marcos River from up the river to the campground or leave from Pecan Park and float downriver.
 There are plenty of places to rent tubes, canoes, or kayaks.
 For a list of nearby tube rentals go the the Tubing Section of Texas Outside or check out this site for info on the San Marcos river.
 Pecan Park has easy access to the river for swimming or fishing.